roblesterjr04/EloquentSalesForce/docs/README.md

 ## Overview

-This package allows you to with SalesForce APIs via the Eloquent Model.
+Eloquent SalesForce, now known as ElSF /else-if/, is a package that allows you to interact with SalesForce objects in the same way you would interact with an Eloquent model in your local application.
+Simplifying the process of writing applications that leverage SalesForce APIs and data.

 # Getting Started